KienTheStudent/pp2024/README.md

 =====================================================

 Students are expected to:
-* Fork this repository to your github account
+* Fork this repository to your GITHUB account
 * Push your commits regularly, with **proper** commit messages